 Monica van der Zyl.

-But you have heard her repeatedly through the years, without knowing it.
+But you have heard her voice repeatedly through the years, without knowing it.

-The 50th anniversary of "Goldfinger" is 17 September 2014, and that is a good time to reminisce about perhaps the most enduring film in the entire canon.
-Miss van der Zyl is 79, and was a key player in that film.
-She is one of the most rehired James Bond actors in the entire series, up there with Lois Maxwell and ahead of any of the actors who actually played James Bond himself.
+The 50th anniversary of "Goldfinger" was 17 September 2014, and that date brought back a lot of memories about perhaps the most enduring film in the entire canon.
+Miss van der Zyl was 79 at the time, and was a key player in that film.
+You could call her an "unsung heroine."
+Van der Zyl is one of the most rehired James Bond actors in the entire series, up there with Lois Maxwell and ahead of any of the actors who actually played James Bond himself.

-The answer: German actress Monica van der Zyl (stage name Nikki van der Zyl) has been one of the top voice actresses in the business, and an obscure one at that even in a profession with extremely few household names like Mel Blanc.
+German actress Monica van der Zyl (stage name Nikki van der Zyl) has been one of the top voice actresses in the business.
+While prominent behind the scenes, she is an obscure voice actress even in a profession with extremely few household names like Mel Blanc.

-She was dubbed over 13 of James Bond's conquests in ten movies throughout the sixties and seventies.
+She dubbed the voices of over 13 of James Bond's conquests in ten movies throughout the sixties and seventies.

 Her voiced included: